 Knowing our Fish Creeks in Átl'ḵa7tsem/Howe Sound

-Átl’ḵa7tsem / Howe Sound is known for its rugged coastal forest ecosystems that support a variety of species, including various salmonid species.
+Átl’ḵa7tsem / Howe Sound is known for its rugged coastal forest ecosystems supporting a variety of species, including various salmonid species.
 Riparian Area Regulations help protect these ecosystems that are essential fish habitats.
 As part of our work on Other Effective Conservation measures (OECMs), we have established a project to check on the currently available data to ensure our knowledge is up to date and we are not missing opportunities to enhance conservation efforts to help support fish habitat and buffer zones.
 This information will connect us with those stewards, help inform what conservation efforts are at work and find opportunities to improve.

 Over 45 recorded fish-bearing creeks that drain into Átl'ḵa7tsem / Howe Sound are recorded in the Marine Reference Guide, the online map of the region’s aquatic areas.
 Data layers rely on open sources for reporting and recording.

-the online map of the region’s aquatic areas.
 Many non-government and government-funded organizations work on monitoring and restoring creeks in the region (see list below).
 Private property owners work with environmental consultants and DFO on creeks impacted by industry and property development.
 Together they steward the recovery of our marine life and healthy fish populations.

 Yet data associated with these streams and riparian ecosystems can be outdated, missing, or incorrect.
 An understanding of the currently available data is needed to identify opportunities for stream stewardship to ensure that these sensitive ecosystems and fish species they support are conserved